SpongePowered/SpongeDocs/source/plugin/commands/creating.rst

 Building a Command
 ==================

-The first step is to get a new ``CommandSpec`` builder.
+The first step is to get a new :javadoc:`org.spongepowered.api.command.spec.CommandSpec` builder.
 The builder provides methods to modify the command help messages, command arguments and the command logic.
 These methods can be chained.

-To finally build the command, call the ``build()`` method of the builder.
+To finally build the command, you'll want to call the :javadoc:`org.spongepowered.api.command.spec.CommandSpec.Builder#build()` method.

 After that, you have to register the command.